-Before appointing a director or senior management, and before putting forward a director candidate to shareholders for election, the Remuneration and Nomination Committee will undertake appropriate background checks.
-The Remuneration and Nomination Committee will also provide all material information which is relevant to whether or not a person should be elected or re-elected as a director to the Board for provision to shareholders (including in relation to independence and a recommendation regarding support or otherwise to the candidate's appointment or election).
+Before appointing a director or senior management, and before putting forward a director candidate to shareholders for election, the Remuneration and Nomination Committee undertakes appropriate background checks.
+The Remuneration and Nomination Committee also provides all material information that is relevant to whether or not a person should be elected or re-elected as a director to the Board for provision to shareholders, including in relation to independence and a recommendation regarding support or otherwise to the candidate's appointment or election.

-The other commitments of non-executive directors are routinely reviewed by the Board in addition to being considered by the Remuneration and Nomination Committee prior to their appointment to the Board and are reviewed at least annually.
+The other commitments of non-executive directors are routinely reviewed by the Board, considered by the Remuneration and Nomination Committee prior to their appointment to the Board, and reviewed at least annually.
 Prior to appointment or being submitted for re-election, each non-executive director is required to specifically acknowledge that they have and will continue to have the time available to discharge their responsibilities to the company.

-The company's constitution specifies that all non-executive directors must retire from office no later than three years or the third annual general meeting ("AGM") following their last election (whichever is longer), and that an election of directors must take place each year.
+The company's constitution specifies that all non-executive directors must retire from office no later than three years or the third annual general meeting ("AGM") following their last election (whichever is longer) and that an election of directors must take place each year.
 Any director, excluding the Managing Director (CEO of the group), who has been appointed during the year, must stand for election at the next AGM.

 In relation to director tenure, the Board charter provides that it is anticipated that non-executive directors would generally hold office for up to ten years and shall serve a maximum of fifteen years from the date of first election by shareholders.
 The Board, on its initiative and on an exceptional basis, may exercise discretion to extend this maximum term where it considers that such an extension would benefit the company.
 Starpharma's policy on non-executive director tenure is consistent with ASX guidance which acknowledges that shareholders are likely to be served well by a mix of directors, including some with a longer tenure who have accumulated experience and developed a 'corporate memory' over a substantial period.

 Director Date first elected by shareholders

 R B Thomas November 2014

-Z Peach November 2011 (Retired 30 November 2023)

-J K Fairley N/A, appointed by the Board in 2006
+J K Fairley N/A, appointed by the Board in 2006 Retired as CEO & Managing Director on 8 January 2024.

+C Maley Appointed by the Board and commenced as CEO & Managing Director on 8 January 2024.

 D J McIntyre November 2020

 L Cheng November 2021

 J R Davies November 2022

-R Basser Appointed by the Board on 20 February 2023 and standing for election at November 2023 AGM
+R Basser November 2023